polynimbus/polynimbus/README.md

 /opt/polynimbus/api/v1
 |
 ├── all
-|   ├── list.sh           # list all configured accounts for all vendors
+|   ├── list-accounts.sh  # list all configured accounts for all vendors
+|   ├── list-instances.sh # list all launched instances for all vendors and accounts
 |   └── test.sh           # test all configured accounts, if they are still valid (eg. from crontab)
 |
 ├── account